 I recommend this trip for day paddlers and also campers, because you can pitch a tent along the many sandbars for a wild and primitive camping experience.

-If you paddle east, about 20 minutes after you go under US27, you come to a confusing area with many waterway options.
+Here’s a tip for this kayak trail option: If you paddle east, about 20 minutes after you go under US2, you come to a confusing area with many waterway options.
 Don’t take the left turn or the right turn — both lead to dead ends.
 Watch the current and choose the straighter course.
 At some points along the river, trees are banded with blue as trail markers.

 Initially, there may be paddlers and fishermen, but as you kayak further from the start, you are likely to have the magnificent cypress forest to yourself.

-Fisheating Creek is a favorite group campsite for Scout and church groups.
+Fisheating Creek Outpost is a favorite group campsite for Scout and church groups.

 Here are details and prices for camping.